ABCall-Project/abcall-api/README.md

 # Description
-This is the backend for frontend artifact make with python 🐍 with flask 🌶️.
-This artifact is responsable of expose the endpoint and orchestrator 🎻 the microservice and the business logic with the web application 🖥️ and the mobile application 📱
+This is the microservice artifact make with python 🐍 with flask 🌶️.
+This artifact offer abcall capabilities to customers

 # Made with
 [![Python](https://img.shields.io/badge/python-2b5b84?style=for-the-badge&logo=python&logoColor=white&labelColor=000000)]()